daoleqh/ht-battle-game/README.md

 🕹️ How to Play
 ---------------
 - Move: Use W A S D or Arrow Keys
-- Shoot: Press Spacebar or Left Click
+- Shoot: Click/Hold Left Click
 - Auto-attack with every keypress or click
 - Protect the wall at the left — if it's destroyed, you lose